haskellfoundation/tech-proposals/proposals/000-comm-grants.md

 which funding could make a difference.
 Note that "individuals and small projects" describes a vast portion of crucial Haskell libraries and tools.

-1. The HFTP process is not encouraging to individuals looking for small amounts of funding, and says things like "Typically, this includes many rounds of discussion with HF leaders, Haskell library maintainers, and the broader community, several iterations on the design of the proposal, and some effort at prototyping the proposed change."
+1. The HFTP process is not encouraging to individuals or small projects, and says things like "Typically, this includes many rounds of discussion with HF leaders, Haskell library maintainers, and the broader community, several iterations on the design of the proposal, and some effort at prototyping the proposed change."
-2. The benefit of small grants can depend on life circumstances, such as one's need for child care, willingness to leave an employer, etc.  Individuals may prefer not to include this information in a document open for public comment.
+2. The benefit of grants can depend on life circumstances, such as one's need for child care, willingness to leave an employer, etc.  Individuals may prefer not to include this information in a document open for public comment.

 Thus, the HFTP process isn't a great fit for direct requests from individuals or